raj-chinagundi/raj-chinagundi/README.md

 ## About 🚀
 :arrow_right: Junior year undergraduate student at Thapar Institute of Engineering Technology.<br>
-:arrow_right: I'm a driven and passionate individual who is extremely curious about learning new technologies <br>
+:arrow_right: I'm a driven and passionate individual who is extremely curious about learning new technologies. <br>
 :arrow_right:💻 My Interests: Web Development,Robotics,IoT, Machine Learning and AI.